hadoooooouken/qimgv-plus/README.md

 * **MKS2021 (CPU, Default)**: The default high-quality scaling and sharpening filter.
 It is optimized with AVX2 and uses custom separable filtering and sharpening for high-quality image rendering.

-  * **Upscaling**: Uses a fixed high-quality filter optimized for enlarged images and fine detail.
-  * **Downscaling**: Uses variable-tap filtering to adapt the filter footprint to the scaling ratio and preserve detail while reducing aliasing.
-  * **High-Quality CPU Processing**: Designed specifically for CPU-based image scaling with AVX2 optimization and multi-threaded processing.

 * **FidelityFX Contrast Adaptive Sharpening (CAS)**: A GPU-accelerated scaling and sharpening filter based on AMD's Contrast Adaptive Sharpening.
 It runs through OpenGL shaders and is available as an alternative to the CPU scaling filters.

-  * **Interactive CAS Panel**: A floating overlay for real-time adjustments of sharpening and contrast parameters.
-Open it via the context menu.
-Double-click sliders to quickly reset them to default values.
-  * **Apply at 100% Scale**: Enable "Also use filter for 100% scale" under settings to apply CAS even when viewing images at their native 1:1 resolution.
-  * **Improved Downscaling**: Automatic mipmap generation and trilinear filtering in OpenGL mode help reduce aliasing when zooming out.

 * **Standard CPU Filters**: Includes Nearest and Bilinear scaling.